 Overall, AI has the potential to change the way we interact with all sorts of devices, from our smartphones to our home appliances.
 It’s an exciting time for the IoT, and AI will play a major role in its future development

-Why a decentralised computing model is important for Embedded devices
+Why a decentralized computing model is important for Embedded devices

-The recent advances in artificial intelligence (AI) are poised to revolutionise the Internet of Things (IoT), particularly at the edge of the network.
-By definition, IoT devices are connected to each other and often to the internet, sharing data and processing information.
+The recent advances in artificial intelligence (AI) are poised to revolutionize the Internet of Things (IoT), particularly at the edge of the network.
+By definition, IoT devices are connected and often to the internet, sharing data and processing information.
 However, most IoT devices are not powerful enough to run AI algorithms locally.
 This means that data must be sent to the cloud for processing, which can introduce security risks and latency issues.

-There are a number of reasons why a decentralised computing model is important for embedded devices.
+There are several reasons why a decentralized computing model is important for embedded devices.
 First, it can help to improve security by keeping data local and reducing the risk of it being hacked or leaked.
 Second, it can help to reduce latency by processing data on the device itself rather than sending it to the cloud.
 Third, it can improve scalability by

 How the future of Edge Devices with AI will look like